City of Detroit - East Warren / Cadieux Neighborhood Framework Plan

 The East Warren / Cadieux area, encompassing the neighborhoods of Morningside, East English Village and Cornerstone Village, offers extensive opportunity for revitalization due to its strong community leadership, its burgeoning commercial district along E. Warren, and existing assets such as the Alger Theater and Balduck Park.
 The City partnered with OHM Advisors to lead the development of a Neighborhood Framework Plan that outlines near-term capital improvement projects as well as financing strategies and policies to bring the plan recommendations to bear.

-Public engagement was a key component of the planning process to ensure the Plan reflected the goals of the City’s initiative and the spirit of East Warren / Cadieux residents.
+Public engagement was a key component of the planning process to incorporate the spirit of East Warren / Cadieux residents and the goals of the City’s initiative in the Plan.
 Due to challenges presented by the COVID-19 pandemic, our team took special care to develop an engagement strategy that was as inclusive and equitable as possible, involving a variety of options for community members and business owners to provide ideas and feedback to the project team during the planning process.
-We used a slate of tools such as Virtual Office Hours, postcards, yard signs, Zoom community meetings, canvassing, and social media to reach different subsets of the community and ensure as many residents as possible knew about the Plan and could communicate their feedback.
+We used a slate of tools such as Virtual Office Hours, postcards, yard signs, Zoom community meetings, canvassing, and social media to reach different subsets of the community for feedback.

 Project highlights: planning, economic development planning, neighborhood planning, land use planning, transportation planning, landscape architecture, urban design, streetscape design, park design, historic preservation, market analysis, community engagement, public engagement and facilitation